 The main applicant An IT company, a start-up or a group of initiative in the ICT sector, submitting a proposal for an innovative digital solution in one of the areas of the current competition mentioned at p.
 2.1.
 Collaborative group of companies (CGC) A group of at least 2 companies/institutions, each coming from diverse fields, where the main applicant is an ICT industry company/start-up/group of initiative, and the co-applicant: a company from a different field or traditional industry, a Business Association, a public institution (local public authority, a Governmental Agency, school, hospital, other), academia or research institution.
 The group should jointly apply to the initiative of UNDP Moldova.
 Application The innovation project proposal submitted to UNDP Moldova through UNDP Digital Transformation Project Beneficiary(ies) The company(ies) which has been awarded and which signed Award Agreement with the UNDP funding body Concept Note The form completed by Applicant/CGC to describe the general project idea.
-Based on the Concept Note, the potentially acceptable projects will be identified through an analysis and selection in pre-application stage.
 Award Agreement The Agreement between the awarded company(ies) and UNDP, governing the financial award and responsibilities of the Beneficiary during the implementation of the Project.
-Full Application 2 nd stage of the application process to the challenge, where the project proposals meeting all the requirements of the concept note evaluation, will be invited to submit full applications Award The amount of award received by the Beneficiary without returning obligations in order to perform the pilot Intellectual Property (IP) Intangible property related to the innovative idea, technology, design or concept which can be legally treated and protected.
-Investment Committee The Committee in charge for selecting and monitoring the projects, composed of UNDP Management Team The project management team in charge for implementation of the challenge

-Monitoring and Evaluation support Support provided by UNDP Moldova for the monitoring and evaluation of innovative project implementation.
+Award The amount of award received by the Beneficiary without returning obligations in order to perform the pilot Intellectual Property (IP) Intangible property related to the innovative idea, technology, design or concept which can be legally treated and protected.
+Investment Committee The Committee in charge for selecting and monitoring the projects, composed of UNDP Management Team The project management team in charge for implementation of the challenge Monitoring and Evaluation support Support provided by UNDP Moldova for the monitoring and evaluation of innovative project implementation.
 Impact measurement Support provided by UNDP, through the Business Call to Action (BCtA) and Impact Lab facility, in measuring the impact of the products/services of solutions on specific Sustainable Development Goals (SDGs).
-Pre-application 1 st stage of the application process: Concept Note Project The innovation project implemented by the Beneficiary companies according to the proposed Application and financed by UNDP Digital Transformation Project.
+Project The innovation project implemented by the Beneficiary companies according to the proposed Application and financed by UNDP Digital Transformation Project.
 This could be a new product, service or market solution.
 Project Budget The total project budget of the innovation project, comprising the maximum 50% award and minimum 30% own contribution and/or matching funds from other sources, submitted on the pre-defined form, as part of the full application.
 The award bodies may evaluate a lower contribution based on individual evaluation.
 Project Plan Detailed description of the innovation Project on the pre- defined form, as part of the full application.